victoriamdo/victoriamdo/README.md

 * 🌍  I'm based in São Paulo, Brazil
 * 💬  Check my [pronouns page](https://pronouns.page/@Vic_Walker)
-* 🗣️  I speak Portuguese, English, Spanish, and I'm learning French
+* 🗣️  I speak Portuguese, English, Spanish, and a little of French
 * 🎮  See my game portfolio at [itch.io](http://vicwalker.itch.io)
-* 🖥️  I'm currently working full-time from home
 * 📫  You can reach me at my socials below (for faster response, use Bluesky)
-* 🧠  Learning about Data Science, ATproto, and SAP
+* 🧠  Learning about AT Protocol, and Azure
-* 🌱  I want to learn about Azure
 * 😍  I love Virtual, Augmented, and Mixed Realities, and I want to develop again with them
 * ⚡  I like to keep up with new technology
 * 🤝  I'm open to collaborating on Open Source Projects